 Our Spring-Summer 2021 Classes will be held via Zoom on Wednesday evenings (April 21 – July 7) from 6:30 p.m. – 8:30 p.m.

 A graduation ceremony will be held on July 14th.

 “Fatigues glued to my skin, rain of a thousand years, rhythms and waves.
 I am sitting on my helmet…” — excerpt from Rain by Richard G., Vietnam veteran and Mighty Pen student

-If you are interested in reading selected work by students from previous classes, you can browse stories at VCU Scholars Compass.
+If you are interested in reading selected work by students from previous classes, you may browse stories at VCU Scholars Compass.

 At the end of each course, there is a reception and reading event where participants can read the stories they worked on throughout the class.
+For the safety of our visitors, due to COVID-19 and Virginia State requirements, graduations and readings will be held virtually for the foreseeable future.
+Thank you for your understanding.
 To hear some recordings of readings from previous classes, listen through Virginia Voice.

 If you have questions or need assistance, reach out to us at firstname.lastname@example.org.